bayquen/bayquen/README.md

 Pronounced as "by-ken"
-💻 CS student proficient in Python🐍 programming pursuing the A.I. industry.
+💻 CS student proficient in Python🐍 programming; pursuing the AI x SWE fields.